novnc/noVNC/docs/EMBEDDING.md

 * `resize` - How to resize the remote session if it is not the same size as the browser window.
 Can be one of `off`, `scale` and `remote`.

+* `show_dot` - If a dot cursor should be shown when the remote server provides no local cursor, or provides a fully-transparent (invisible) cursor.

 * `logging` - The console log level.
 Can be one of `error`, `warn`, `info` or `debug`.